 The pandemic affected every single person in the UK and, in many cases, continues to have a lasting impact on lives.
 Every one of our experiences is unique and this is your opportunity to share the impact it had on you, and your life, with the Inquiry.

 You can share as much or as little information as you feel able.
 And you can start it now, and come back to finish it when you feel ready.
-Every Story Matters will remain open throughout the Inquiry and you can follow our progress by signing-up for our newsletter or following our social channels.

 Why should I share my experience?